How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Debian Bootable Disk Ready

-After preparing the USB media, you need to insert it into one of the empty USB ports of your computer and boot your system from your flash memory.
+After getting the USB ready, plug it into an empty USB socket on your computer and start your system from the USB drive.

-Opening the boot menu may differ depending on the brand and model of the computer you are using.
-So check your PC’s manufacturer website or user manual.
+Opening the boot menu may differ depending on the brand and model of the PC you are using.
+So check your PC’s manufacturer’s website or user manual.

 To boot a PC with a USB stick, you can usually do this from the BIOS or the Boot Menu.
 However, you can try one of the F2, F8, F10, F11, or ESC keys from your keyboard while restarting your PC.